Loongson-Cloud-Community/rook/Documentation/Storage-Configuration/ceph-teardown.md

 partprobe $DISK
 ```

-Ceph can leave LVM and device mapper data that can lock the disks, preventing the disks from being
+Ceph can leave LVM and device mapper data on storage drives, preventing them from being
-used again.
-These steps can help to free up old Ceph disks for re-use.
+redeployed.
+These steps can clean former Ceph drives for reuse.
 Note that this only needs to
-be run once on each node and assumes that **all** Ceph disks are being wiped.
-If only some disks are
+be run once on each node.
+If you have **only one** Rook cluster and **all** Ceph disks are
-being wiped, you will have to manually determine which disks map to which device mapper devices.
+being wiped, run the following command.

 ```console
 # This command hangs on some systems: with caution, 'dmsetup remove_all --force' can be used